Stoppage Time Calculator (Minutes per Hour)

 Q Is this used in railway exams?

-Yes!
-It's frequently asked in RRB Group D, ALP, SSC CGL, CHSL, Bank PO and other government exams.
+Yes.
+It's commonly seen in RRB Group D, ALP, SSC CGL, CHSL, Bank PO and other aptitude exams.

 Q What if the problem gives distance and time?